codevise/pageflow/doc/export_and_import.md

 ## Export
 To export an entry in a host application simply invoke the Rake-task `pageflow:entries:export[entry_id]` with the entries id.
-This will export all of the entries data along with its latest draft and the published revision (if thje entry is published) to a timestamped directory underneath the `tmp` directory of the host application.
+This will export all of the entries data along with its latest draft and the published revision (if the entry is published) to a timestamped directory underneath the `tmp` directory of the host application.

 The revisions also include their respective widgets, storylines with